Cooling a Qubit using n Others: A Set of Inequalities

 \paragraph*{A Carnot-\textit{like} bound.} Manipulating Eq.~\eqref{eq:gen_ineq} we surprisingly find that the change in effective energy gap of the system due to a single energy level exchange $\ket{0_S i_M} \leftrightarrow \ket{1_S j_M}$ in the system-machine Hilbert space is upper-bounded by the Carnot efficiency of the system and machine $\eta_c~=~1 - T_M/T_C$.
 To expose this fundamental bound, divide Eq.~\eqref{eq:gen_ineq} by $\omega$, multiply each side by $-1$ and add 1 to both sides giving

 where $\Delta E_S = \omega - (i_M - j_M)\cdot \Gamma$ and $E_S = 0 + \omega$.
-This bound suggests that the change in energy structure of the system by a global energy ket exchange is upper bounded by the Carnot efficiency of $SM$ which is independent of the energetic structure $\Gamma$ of the $n$-qubit machine but reflects the temperature difference and so harkens back to classical thermodynamics.
+This bound suggests that the change in effective energy gap of the system induced by a global energy ket exchange is upper bounded by the Carnot efficiency of $SM$ which is independent of the energetic structure $\Gamma$ of the $n$-qubit machine.
+A conventional Carnot efficiency bound cannot be obtained in this scenario as the reduced state of the machine after the cooling interaction will no longer be at its initial temperature nor thermal w.r.t the machine Hamiltonian.
+It is interesting to see that despite this the Carnot efficiency still bounds the population changes a single TLP can induce.
 This bound is saturated when $(i_M - j_M)\cdot \Gamma = \frac{T_M}{T_S}\omega$ which corresponds to energy level exchange which results in the smallest change in energy that still cools $S$.

 \paragraph*{How much can a machine cool?} Armed with our bitwise notation and hierarchy of inequalities we can investigate how much a given machine can cool our system qubit.
 The figure of merit we are interested in is the optimal change in ground state population of $S$, $\Delta p_0 = p'_0 - p_0$, where $p'_0$ is the ground state population after cooling.
 Examining $\Delta p_0$ we begin by noticing that the ground state population after cooling can be expressed as a sum of populations of unchanged energy levels and swapped energy levels